-- Salary Increases-Composed of 3.25 percent wage inflation, including 2.50 percent price inflation, plus a service-related component ranging from 0.00 percent to 8.00 percent based on years of service - Investment Rate of Return-7.50 percent Retirement Age- Experience-based table of rates based on age, service, and gender.
-Adopted by the Board in May 2015 in conjunction with the five year experience study for the period ending June 30, 2014 - Mortality Rates after Retirement- Males: RP-2000 Combined Healthy mortality table for males with White Collar Adjustments.
-Generational mortality improvements in accordance with Scale BB from the table's base year of 2000.
-Females: GRS Southwest Region Teacher Mortality Table, scaled at 105%.
-Generational mortality improvements in accordance with Scale BB from the table's base year of 2012. - Mortality Rates for Active Members-RP-2000 Employee Mortality tables, with male rates multiplied by 60% and female rates multiplied by 50%
+- Salary Increases-Composed of 2.25 percent wage inflation, plus 0.75% productivity increase rate, plus step-rate promotional increases for members with less than 25 years of service - Investment Rate of Return-7.00 percent Retirement Age- Experience-based table of rates based on age, service, and gender.
+Adopted by the Board in July 2020 in conjunction with the five year experience study for the period ending June 30, 2019 - Mortality Rates after Retirement- Males and females: 2020 GRS Southwest Region Teacher Mortality Table.
+Generational mortality improvements in accordance with the Ultimate MP scales are projected from the year 2020. - Mortality Rates for Active Members- Pub-2010 Teachers Active Employee Mortality table.
+Generational mortality improvements in accordance with the Ultimate MP scales are projected from the year 2010.